-Babies that were born at term and with good weight have a reserve of iron that lasts during the first six months of age.
+Babies that were born at term and with good weight have a reserve of iron that lasts the first six months of life.
 However, at the end of this period it is essential to get iron from other sources because the body no longer contains it.
-It is very important to do so because anemia that’s not treated could lead to delays in growth and development.
+It is very important to consume iron because an anemia that’s not treated could lead to delays in growth and development.

 What are the symptoms of anemia?

 - Persistent irritability

 To prevent anemia, it is important to ensure that your child receives adequate amounts of iron through food.
 Here’s how:

 - Offer your child a balanced diet with iron-rich foods such as: